r7uaz0n/jekyll-now/_posts/2017-7-5-Wednesday-July-5th.md

 Source:  [https://stackoverflow.com/questions/1527803/generating-random-whole-numbers-in-javascript-in-a-specific-range/1527820#1527820](https://stackoverflow.com/questions/1527803/generating-random-whole-numbers-in-javascript-in-a-specific-range/1527820#1527820)

 - I am FINALLY finished the freeCodeCamp Basic JavaScript tutorials.
 There were a few problems that had me stuck that I put off for a while and needed to get help on.
 I should go back to these problems and make sure I understand them.
-Some of the include Nesting For Loops, Profile Lookup, Stand in Line, Counting Cards and some others.
-I will need to check back on my blog posts which document the ones I got stuck on. :)
+Some of them include Nesting For Loops, Profile Lookup, Stand in Line, Counting Cards and some others.
+I will need to check back on my blog posts which document the ones I got stuck on.
+Now I should try to finish the Codecademy tutorials.  :)

 - I am still on-call for jury duty this week.
 So far no reporting yet but need to check online status again tomorrow.